Verizon/knobs/usage.md

 ### Imperative Connection Management

-Sadly, for most systems using any kind of framework, you'll likely have to go with the imperative implementation to knit knobs correctly into the application lifecycle.
+If you're not building your application with monadic composition, you'll sadly have to go with an imperative style to knit Knobs correctly into the application lifecycle:

 ```
 import knobs.{Zookeeper,Required}

-// somewhere at the edge of the world call this function
+// somewhere at the outer layers of your application,
-// to connect to zookeeper.
-Connection will then stay open
+// call this function to connect to zookeeper.
-// up until the point the close task is executed.
+// The connection will stay open until you run the `close` task.
 val (r, close) = ZooKeeper.unsafeDefault

-// Application code here
+// This then loads the configuration from the ZooKeeper resource:
 val cfg = knobs.load(Required(r))

-// then at some time later (whenever, essentially) close
+// Your application code goes here

-// the connection to zookeeper when you wish to shut
+// Close the connection to ZooKeeper before shutting down
-// down application.
+// your application:
 close.run
 ```

-Where possible, do try and design your applications as `Free[A]` or `Kleisli[Task,YourConfig,C]` so you can actually use the functional style.
-The author appreciates that this is unlikely to be the common case from day one.
+Where possible, we recommend designing your applications as a [free monad](http://timperrett.com/2013/11/21/free-monads-part-1/) or use a [reader monad transformer](http://docs.typelevel.org/api/scalaz/nightly/index.html#scalaz.Kleisli) like `Kleisli[Task,Config,A]` to "inject" your configuration to where it's needed.
+Of course, this is not a choice available to everyone.
+If your hands are tied with an imperative framework, you can pass Knobs configurations in the same way that you normally do.

 <a name="reading"></a>

+## Resource combinators

+A few combinators are available on `Resource`s:

+* `r1 or r2` is a composite `Resource` which, when loaded, attempts to load `r1`, and then attempts to load `r2` if `r1` fails.
+* `r.required` is alternate syntax for `Required(r)`.
+It marks the resource `r` as required for the configuration.
+* `r.optional` is alternate syntax for `Optional(r)`.
+It marks the resource `r` as optional to the configuration.

 # Reading Values

+Once loaded, configurations come in two flavors: `Config` and `MutableConfig`.
+These are loaded using the `loadImmutable` and `load` methods, respectively, in the `knobs` package.

+## Immutable Configurations

-Once you have a `Config` instance, and you want to lookup some values from said configuration, the API is fortunately very simple.
-Consider the following example:
+Once you have a `Config` instance loaded, and you want to lookup some values from it, the API is very simple.
+Here's an example:

 ```
 // load some configuration
 val config: Task[Config] =
-  knobs.loadImmutable(Required(FileResource(...))) or
+  knobs.loadImmutable(Required(FileResource(someFile))) or
-  knobs.loadImmutable(Required(ClassPathResource(...)))
+  knobs.loadImmutable(Required(ClassPathResource(someName)))

-// do something with
+// do something with it
 val connection: Task[Connection] =
   for {
     cfg <- config